 Dr. Beauchamp will be “opted out” of Medicare.
 This requires all Medicare patients that participate in the clinic to sign an agreement acknowledging the opt-out and agreeing to pay Dr. Beauchamp outside of Medicare.
 Dr. Beauchamp, nor the patient, can submit Dr. Beauchamp’s charges to Medicare.

 Medicare and almost all other insurance plans will honor orders written by Dr. Beauchamp.
 For instance; hospital orders, radiology, labs, consults, cardiology testing, etc. will all be covered by insurance.
+The exceptions to this are the very few insurance plans that require a patient's primary care doctor to be on a panel of participating providers.
+The paragraph below attempts to explain those exceptions as they currently exist.

-Covid-19 has disrupted life as we know it and it has changed much about the healthcare system.
+Covid-19 disrupted life as we know it, and it has changed much about the healthcare system.
 Dr. Beauchamp does treat patients with Covid-19, but much of that care is somewhat non-traditional in that it is done over the phone and by utilizing acute care clinics and health departments for acute testing.
 He is happy to guide treatment decisions when patients experience symptoms concerning for Covid-19.
 Dr. Beauchamp does not do Covid-19 testing in the office and the membership fee does not cover the cost of testing.

-Age: | Annual Fee: |
+| Age: | Annual Fee: |

-18-25 | $480 (or $40 per month) |
+| 18-25 | $480 (or $40 per month) |

-26-64 | $600 (or $50 per month) |
+| 26-64 | $600 (or $50 per month) |

-65+ | $780 (or $65 per month) |
+| 65+ | $780 (or $65 per month) |

 Patients with the two types of plans above would be disqualified from participation.
-At next open enrollment one could pick a different insurance plan without the "select" designation and then participation would be possible.

 With regards to other insurance companies, Dr. Beauchamp is not aware of any issues regarding orders not being honored.
 If one of these other companies also required a “select” primary care provider, then extra diligence would be recommended before signing up for the practice.